M-Hafez22/Javascript-the-Good-Parts-notes/chapters/4_Functions.md

 ```

 - Because of a design error, arguments is not really an array.
 It is an array-like object. arguments has a length property, but it lacks all of the array methods.

+---

+## Return

+- When a function is invoked, it begins execution with the first statement, and ends when it hits the **}** that closes the function body.
+That causes the function to return control to the part of the program that invoked the function.

+- The **return** statement can be used to cause the function to return early.
+When **return** is executed, the function returns immediately without executing the remaining statements.

+- A function always returns a value.
+If the return value is not specified, then *undefined* is returned.
+- If the function was invoked with the ***new*** prefix and the return value is not an object, then ***this*** (the new object) is returned instead.

+---